newhouse/primus-rooms-adapter/README.md

 ## TODO

+  - Put some more thought into how to perhaps access the rooms that satisfy wildcard requests more quickly than going through all the rooms.
+Likely by pre-populating wildcard combinations and getting back into the `add`/`del` hooks?
-Add/update the tests.
+  - Add/update the tests.
 This package has not added or altered any tests, and the [`primus-rooms-adapater`](https://www.npmjs.com/package/primus-rooms-adapter) from which it was forked mentions that it could use more tests.
 Use "as is".

 ## License